Office Cake Culture: Who’s to Blame?

 From “Happy Birthday” cupcakes to holiday party sweets, there’s more junk in your office than your scrap paper pile.
-Experts complain this company “cake culture” is contributing to poor dental health and obesity.
+Experts complain that company “cake culture” is contributing to poor dental health and obesity.
 On the other hand, we’re adults capable of making our own choices.
 Just because the cookies are there doesn’t mean you have to eat them.

 So whose fault is it?